Hu-Jiexing/MLproject1/README.md

 Polynomial SVC
 RBF SVC
 Each SVC model (linear, poly, RBF) after RFE
 Currently unsure about GridSearch and RandomizedSearch for SVC models since both take a long time
+If able to run, will put best performing SVC model with parameters from GridSearch and RandomizedSearch

 Random Forest (RF)
 RF after RFE